myparcelnl/sdk/README.md

 ```

 ### Create return in the box
-This example creates a consignment and return consignment by adding them to one ```MyParcelCollection()``` and then create and download one PDF with both labels.
+This example creates a consignment and a related return consignment by adding them to one `MyParcelCollection` and then creates and downloads a single PDF file with both labels.
 ```php
 // Create the collection before the loop
 $consignments = new MyParcelCollection();